-This is your opportunity to work with world-class scientists and engineers to make sure the materials we use are as innovative and safe as possible.
+This is your chance to work with world-class scientists and engineers to make sure the materials we use are as innovative and safe as possible.
 Building on your previous academic studies, you can expect to gain an understanding of different materials and their uses, failure investigation studies, research and development, process control and laboratory-related improvement activities.

 You’ll also get to work on a variety of different special processes used during component manufacture, such as chemical processing, laser processes, machining, welding, heat treatment, casting, forging and various coatings.
 This will give you a broad overview as you split your time between our offices and high-tech laboratories, providing a mix of both practical and theoretical experience.